Dancing on My Own: Commercial

-Performances
+Live performances

 On 5 June 2010, Robyn gave her live premiere of the track's midtempo version for Sommarkrysset on TV4 at the Stora Scenen in Stockholm's Gröna Lund amusement park.
 On 16 June 2010 Robyn premiered the downtempo version of the track on BBC Radio 1's Live Lounge.
 The first live performance of the track on US television was on the Late Show with David Letterman on 19 July 2010.
 On 12 September 2010, Robyn performed a remix of the midtempo version with DJ deadmau5 at the 2010 MTV Video Music Awards, truncated by a commercial break.
 The two did not rehearse the performance until the morning of the show, and Robyn said, "I met him for, like, five minutes, and then we were playing."
 In 2010–2011, Robyn performed the song on other American television shows such as Late Night with Jimmy Fallon, The Tonight Show with Jay Leno, The Ellen DeGeneres Show Jimmy Kimmel Live! and Saturday Night Live.
 She also performed it at the 2010 Nobel Peace Prize Concert in Oslo, Norway.

-On 17 January 2011, Robyn attended the Grammisgalan to accept the awards for Best Song (for "Dancing On My Own"), Best Album, Best Female Artist and Best Composer.
+On 17 January 2011, Robyn attended the Grammisgalan to accept the awards for Best Song (for "Dancing on My Own"), Best Album, Best Female Artist and Best Composer.
 On 15 March 2011 she performed the song along with "Fembot" and "With Every Heartbeat" at Studio Hamburg, Germany as part of a promotional mini-concert for Deutsche Telekom's Telekom Street Gigs, later broadcast on ProSieben's We Love In Concert series.

+On 14 February 2025, Robyn performed the track live with David Byrne at the SNL 50 Homecoming Concert at Radio City Music Hall.